EternalllZM/rtd-codz/docs/source/server_history.rst

     • Server renamed to "Call of Duty Zombies".

-01/17/18 - #zombies channel established as a general chat.
+JAN 17 - #zombies channel established as a general chat.

-01/18/18 - Server reaches 100 members.
+JAN 18 - Server reaches 100 members.

 - **Febuary 2018**

-02/05/18 - Black Ops II (2) is added as a supported game, expanding the amount of channels and LFG potential.
+FEB 05 - Black Ops II (2) is added as a supported game, expanding the amount of channels and LFG potential.
 Sometime during this period, World at War profile creation is broken (for the first time).

-02/08/18 - Dyno implemented in server for moderation purposes.
+FEB 08 - Dyno implemented in server for moderation purposes.

-02/10/18 -
+FEB 10 -

     • Server reaches 200 members.